anartovich/streams-open-docs/content/en/docs/security/security-guide.md

 ---

 The Streams Security guide is available at the following link: [Streams Security guide](https://docs.axway.com/bundle/Streams_20_SecurityGuide_allOS_en_HTML5/).
-Please note that the Streams Security guide is in restricted availibility.
+Please note that the Streams Security guide is in restricted availability.